VitoLin/GenderGuesser/classification/CLASSIFICATION.md

         - ReLU internal activation, Sigmoid output activation.
     - Trained using LR reduction on Plateau and Early Stopping to avoid over training
     - Model with lowest validation loss is saved.

-    - Results found in Results.ipynb
+- Results found in Results.ipynb (These can be run by the graders)